microsoft/playwright/docs/extensibility.md

 - `query` function to query first element matching `selector` relative to the `root`.
 - `queryAll` function to query all elements matching `selector` relative to the `root`.

 By default the engine is run directly in the frame's JavaScript context and, for example, can call an application-defined function.
-To isolate the engine from any JavaScript in the frame, but leave access to the DOM, resgister the engine with `{contentScript: true}` option.
+To isolate the engine from any JavaScript in the frame, but leave access to the DOM, register the engine with `{contentScript: true}` option.
 Content script engine is safer because it is protected from any tampering with the global objects, for example altering `Node.prototype` methods.
 All built-in selector engines run as content scripts.
 Note that running as a content script is not guaranteed when the engine is used together with other custom engines.

 An example of registering selector engine that queries elements based on a tag name:
 ```js